camposandro/prog_feup/README.md

 # "SEMPRARROLAR" PROJECT

-This project consists of a bus enterprise management system.
+This project consists of a C++ bus enterprise management system.
+It was the very first project done in the course of Informatics and Computer Engineering for FEUP.
+The code was written by me, Sandro Campos, and Luis Borges.